patrick-crawford/WEB422-Backup/notes/angular-forms-intro.md

 {% endraw %}
 This will show you how your driverData "data model" is being updated with every change you make in the form!

-If we want to handle a form submission event, we simply add the event handler "ngSubmit" to our &lt;form&gt; element:
+If we want to handle a form submission event, we simply add the event handler "ngSubmit" to our `<form>` element:

 ```html
 <form (ngSubmit)='onSubmit()'>
 ```

-The above will execute the method "onSubmit" (to be added) when the form is submitted.
+The above will execute the method "onSubmit" (which we will have to write) when the form is submitted.
 If we wish to pass a reference to the specific form to the onSubmit() event handler, we can use 'ngForm' to assign a reference variable (see: [Template Reference Variables](https://angular.io/guide/template-syntax#ref-vars)) to the form itself, and pass it to onSubmit(), ie:

 ```html
 <form #f='ngForm' (ngSubmit)='onSubmit(f)'>